-In his recent Claremont essay: "Giving up Darwin",Dr. David Gelernter of Yale University's Computer Sciences faculty argues that Darwin's theory of evolution is elegant, simple, and widely accepted; but, like Newton's understanding of motion, inadequate beyond a minor subset of the phenomena it purports to describe.
+In his recent Claremont essay: "Giving up Darwin",Dr. David Gelernter of Yale University's Computer Sciences faculty argues that Darwin's theory of evolution is like Newton's understanding of motion: simple, elegant, and widely accepted but inadequate beyond a minor subset of the phenomena it purports to describe.

 In the essay Dr. Gelernter describes coming to this conclusion despite the confounding effects of religious belief and on the basis of arguments and observations mainly from paleontology, biology, and elementary probability theory.

 In this response I want to offer a highly speculative alternative defending the generality of Darwin's theory as usually understood: i.e. that once life starts, both speciation and specialization are driven by environmental change.

 That weasel worded formulation is defensible in the context set by Darwin and accepted by Dr. Gelernter because Darwin's work is about the Origin of Species, not the Origin of life; but the distinction may not actually be necessary because the speculative model this response is based on requires that Darwinian evolution started when the first proteins formed.